Getting started – school leaders

 When working with families, senior leaders and school staff should emphasise that we all have mental health, that it is something we can strengthen and look after through learning positive strategies to help us cope with difficulties.
 But that it is also something that we might sometimes need help with – and early support can help people recover more quickly.

-9. Protect children from harm and neglect
+9. Protect children and young people from harm and neglect

 10. Support staff mental health and wellbeing

-As primary school staff juggle a multitude of different tasks and demands, it is important that all staff are given the right emotional and practical support so that they can, in turn, support their pupils.
+Teaching is a challenging job.
+School staff juggle a multitude of different tasks and demands, it is important that all staff are given the right emotional and practical support so that they can, in turn, support their pupils.
 Positive staff wellbeing can increase productivity and engagement, and also improve job satisfaction.
 Research shows that this will also help to reduce absence from work - both short and long term.